 A technical challenge arises when you face a problem of a kind that has a relatively simple solution.
 You are ill, so you go to a doctor to diagnose the disease and prescribe a cure.
 Your car breaks down, so you need a mechanic to identify the fault and put it right.
 Something is broken; it needs fixing: that is the standard form of a technical challenge.

 But sometimes the people affected by a problem are the problem.
 For some illnesses, no drug will suffice to bring a cure.
 Instead the person concerned may have to change their entire lifestyle.
 For some failing companies, no quick fix by management will suffice.
 What may have to change is the entire corporate culture.
 Problems of this kind, where the people involved have to change, call for adaptive leadership – and that is leadership of the most difficult kind.

 The reason is that people resist change.
 For that reason, they will resist any solution that implies that they must change.
 With tenacity and passion, they will see the problem as something outside themselves.
 They will blame this factor or that.
 They will opt for one technical cure after another, only to find that they all fail – because the cause was not external but internal: within the persons concerned.

 For that is what Moses learned in the episode of the spies.
-He was ready to enter the promised land.
+He was ready to enter the Promised Land.
 The people were not.
 The result was catastrophic.
 This was not his fault.
 He had faith; the people had all too little.
 He was right; they were wrong.
-But he was also wise enough to realize that for a leader to be right and the people wrong, is no consolation whatsoever.
+But he was also wise enough to realise that for a leader to be right and the people wrong, is no consolation whatsoever.
 A leader must go at the people’s pace.
-He must educate them; prepare them for the challenges ahead; listen to their grievances; give them courage; lift their sights – and also be prepared to slow down if they are unable to accelerate.
-He or she must be impatient and patient all at once: a difficult balancing act.
+They must educate them; prepare them for the challenges ahead; listen to their grievances; give them courage; lift their sights – and also be prepared to slow down if they are unable to accelerate.
+A leader must be impatient and patient all at once: a difficult balancing act.
 But there is no choice.
-A leader must not go on ahead so far and fast that he finds himself alone.
+For a leader must not go on ahead so far and fast that they find they are alone.